Finding the best men’s groin deodorant: Science, safety, and what actually works

 • Myth: “If it says ‘natural,’ it must be safer for my groin.”

-Fact: Many natural deodorants rely on essential oils or high baking soda levels, both common irritants in sensitive areas.
+Fact: Many natural deodorants rely on essential oils or high baking soda levels, which are common irritants in sensitive areas.

 • Myth: “Stronger scent means better protection.”